 S-21 has been turned into the Tuol Sleng Museum, which serves as a testament to the crimes of the Khmer Rough.
 The museum's entrance is on the western side of 113 Street just north of 350 Street, Phnom Penh.

 The museum open daily from 08.00 am to 5.00 pm; ticket entry is 5USD for adult, 3USD for child from 8-10 years old and free of charge for child under 10 years old.
-The Audio Tour of the Tuol Sleng Genocide Museum is available many languages such as Khmer, English, Chinese, French, Deutsch, Japanese, Vietnamese, Spanish, Italian and Netherlands and it charges 3USD/person.
+The Audio Tour of the Tuol Sleng Genocide Museum is available many languages such as Khmer, English, French, Deutsch, Chinese, Japanese, Korean, Vietnamese, Spanish, Italian and Netherlands and it charges 3USD/person.

 Like the Nazis, the Khmer Rough was meticulous in keeping records of their barbarism.
 Each prisoner who passed through S-21 was photographed, sometimes before and after being tortured.
 The museum displays include room after room in which such photographs of men, women and children cover the walls from floor to ceiling; virtually all the people pictured were later killed.
 You can tell in what year a picture was taken by the style of number board that appears on the prisoner's chest.
 Several foreigners from Australia, France and the USA were held here before being murdered.
 Their documents are on display.